 My poems have been very well received at both church and crematorium services, by funeral directors and add a very personal accolade.

-DIGITAL DOWNLOAD – Dispatched within 1 day.
-Please remember to check your spam/junk folder.
+DIGITAL DOWNLOAD – Please remember to check your spam/junk folder.
 The email will be sent as a PDF file.
-The 10 verse version will be sent as 2 A4 pages unless an A3 format is requested.
+The 10 verse version will be sent as 2 A4 pages.

 CARD – Printed on 240 gsm high quality linen textured white or ivory, A4 or A3 card.
 The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope (A4) or rolled in a tube (A3).